JamesonWelch/Monday/redundancies/monday_copy.txt

     if there_exists(['that is monday', 'this is monday', 'who are you', 'what are you']): monday_speak('I am an Artificial intelligence program called Monday, I have only a finite number of executable functions, All of which are activated by your voice. but an infinite number of cybernetic connections.
 I can move anywhere, access anything.') if there_exists(['hey','hi','hello']) and there_exists(['monday']):
-        greetings = ['hello','hi','I\'m a computer program devoid of what humans call, emotions, formalities are unessesary'] greet = greetings[random.randint(0, len(greetings)-1)]
+        greetings = ['hello','hi','I am a computer program devoid of what humans call emotions, formalities are unnecessary'] greet = greetings[random.randint(0, len(greetings)-1)]
         monday_speak(greet)
     if there_exists(["what is your name","what's your name","tell me your name"]):